Dr. Curt W. Reimann

 Dr. Reimann has served on a variety of business, professional, educational, and other advisory bodies including The Conference Board, the National Alliance for Business, the University of Minnesota's Juran Center for Leadership in Quality, the American Chemical Society, the Instrument Society of America's Standards and Practices Board and the United Way of America.

-Since his retirement from NIST in December 1995, Dr. Reimann has served the NIST Manufacturing Extension Partnership and Malcolm Baldridge National Quality Award programs.
+Since his retirement from NIST in December 1995, Dr. Reimann has served the NIST Manufacturing Extension Partnership.
 In addition to holding the W. Eugene Mayberry Chair of Excellence since 1996 at Tennessee Technological University, College of Business Administration, Dr. Reimann also served as Executive in Residence at American University's Kogod School of Business in Washington, DC.